sajanrav/courses/README.md

       display metrics for portfolio after assigning allocation weights.

    b.
 Convert the above spreadsheet into a Python script and extend it to identify optimal allocations for any 4 stock portfolio.

+2. Assignment - 5 :
+   This assignment has two parts to it -

+   a.
+Implment Bollinger Bands as an indicator using 20 days look back.
+The code should generate charts showing the rolling mean, the stock
+      price and upper and lower bands.
+The upper band should represent the mean plus one standard deviation and lower band is mean minus one standard deviation.

+   b.
+The code should output the indicator value in a range of -1 to 1. +1 represents the situation where the price is at +1 standard deviations
+      above the mean and -1 indicates the situation where the price is -1 standard deviations below the mean.